-This type of bodkin seems easiest to use for inserting the elastic too because you do not need to work extra to attach the elastic to the bodkin, you simply grab it with the pinch.
+This type of bodkin seems easiest to use for inserting the elastic too because you do not need to work extra to attach the elastic to the bodkin, you simply grab it with a pinch.
 And because the direction of the pull (when you insert elastic) is favoring tightening the pinch, the elastic usually stays secure in the bodkin.

 It took me a while to get the hang of this, but once you get used to it, it’s very easy.
 Now, if only I could find it!

 This tool is not a modern invention; far from it!
-Nowadays it’s mostly made out of steel and has a functional shape, but in the past it was made out of silver or bone and some of them were really a piece of art.
+Nowadays it’s mostly made out of steel and has a functional shape, but in the past, it was made out of silver or bone and some of them were really a piece of art.
 Take a look at some images: